bcgov/nr-polaris-collection/polaris/deploy/roles/cd_prepare/README.md

 # cd-prepare

-This role is meant to ensure the creation of application directories as dictated by the Continuous Delivery pipeline. **This role has a tight integration with Jenkins**, and acts based on variables that are provided by a Jenkins deployment.

-In addition to the default [Jenkins deployment variables](../../docs/JENKINSPLAYBOOK.md), this role will set `cd_app_service`.
+This role creates application directories.
+This role should be called before most roles.

 If the target host is [S6 enabled](../../docs/CONVENTIONS.md), then an S6 service directory will be created for the application.
 If not, it will instead create a hidden service directory inside the installation folder.
-The state of this role is: **Stable**

 ## Required variables